wzhhzz/hello-world/README.md

 # hello-world
-the website told me to do this.
+the tutorial told me to put something down about myself, and make the comment different from the master branch. i am working on it.